PanagiotisDrakatos/EasyDragDrop/README.md

  * Easily implementation by any programmer and full featured software with source code.

-# Benefits of DragDropEasy
+# Benefits of EasyDragDrop
 ___
-DragDropEasy has loads of features.
+EasyDragDropy has loads of features.
 However, the following list is a glimpse of that huge features list.

 * Availability to share files from desktop programmatically.
 * Value For Money.